US Banking for Brazilian LLC Owners: BRL-USD Strategy (2026)

 Quick take

 Brazil is not a restricted jurisdiction.
-Brazilian nationals are not on any OFAC sanctions list, are not subject to enhanced due diligence screening at most US financial institutions, and face no legal prohibition on opening US bank accounts or forming US LLCs.
-The account opening process for a Brazilian founder with a properly formed US LLC is functionally the same as for any other non-resident founder — submit formation documents, EIN letter, passport, and proof of business activity.
+No OFAC sanctions, no enhanced screening at US banks, no legal barriers to opening accounts or forming LLCs.
+If you have a properly formed US LLC, the account opening process is the same as any other non-resident founder: formation documents, EIN letter, passport, proof of business activity.

-I have operated cross-border entities for nearly two decades, including structures that span US, Chinese, and other emerging-market jurisdictions.
-The Brazil corridor shares a pattern I have seen repeatedly: straightforward legal access, real-world currency friction, and reporting obligations that founders discover only after the accounts are already open.
-This article maps all three layers.
+I have run cross-border entities for nearly two decades across US, Chinese, and other emerging-market jurisdictions.
+The Brazil corridor follows a pattern I keep seeing: easy legal access, painful currency friction, and reporting obligations founders discover after the accounts are already open.

 Platform Comparison: Mercury, Wise Business, and Relay

-The three platforms most commonly used by non-resident LLC owners serve different structural roles.
-For Brazilian founders specifically, Wise Business occupies a unique position because it offers BRL local account details — something neither Mercury nor Relay provides.
+Three platforms dominate non-resident LLC banking, but they fill different roles.
+For Brazilian founders, Wise Business stands apart because it offers BRL local account details.
+Mercury and Relay do not.

 Mercury: USD Banking Foundation

 Mercury is the default US business bank for startup founders.
-For Brazilian LLC owners, Mercury provides a US checking account, debit card, ACH and wire capability, and Mercury Treasury for earning yield on idle USD balances.
-Funds are FDIC insured up to $5M through sweep networks at partner banks (Choice Financial Group, Evolve Bank & Trust).
+You get a checking account, debit card, ACH and wire capability, and Mercury Treasury for earning yield on idle USD.
+FDIC insured up to $5M through sweep networks at partner banks (Choice Financial Group, Evolve Bank & Trust).

 Wise Business: The BRL Game-Changer

-• Receive BRL payments from Brazilian clients directly into Wise, without the client performing an international transfer
+- Receive BRL payments from Brazilian clients without them doing an international transfer

-• Use PIX for instant BRL transfers (both receiving and sending within Brazil)
+- Use PIX for instant BRL transfers in and out of Brazil

-• Hold balances in both currencies simultaneously, converting only when rates are favorable
+- Hold both currencies and convert only when rates look right

-• Send USD from the same account to Mercury or directly to vendors
+- Send USD to Mercury or directly to vendors

-• Business registration documents (US LLC formation docs, or Brazilian CNPJ if applying for a Brazilian business account)
+- Business registration documents (US LLC formation docs, or CNPJ for a Brazilian business account)

-Wise tends to approve Brazilian applications faster than Mercury, partly because Wise already operates extensively in Brazil through its partnership with Banco Rendimento for BRL clearing.
+Wise approves Brazilian applications faster than Mercury, partly because they already operate extensively in Brazil through Banco Rendimento for BRL clearing.

 Relay: Functional but Not Differentiated for Brazilians